 ‘A Dog Named Beau’, also known as just ‘Beau,’ was written by actor James Stewart.
 It was recited on The Tonight Show Starring Johnny Carson in 1981 and was published eight years later in a collection titled Jimmy Stewart and his Poems.
 Beau was a golden retriever who became terminally ill while Stewart was working on a film.

 This poem explores the themes of animal-human relationships, companionship, and death.
-The tone is sombre throughout, although there are a few lighter and humorous moments when the poet recalls happier times.
+The tone is somber throughout, although there are a few lighter and humorous moments when the poet recalls happier times.

 Explore A Dog called Beau